germal/OpenCVB/README.md

 2. There are few comments in the code.
 Documenting code is a second, parallel explanation of the algorithm.
-There is no need for a second explanation when the code can be easily debugged.
-There are comments but they are isolated non-intuitive instructions.
-Most code comments are padded with spaces and too often pompous and unnecessary.
+There is no need for a second explanation when the code is short and can be easily debugged.
+There are comments but they explain settings or assumptions from external algorithms.
+In common practice elsewhere, code comments are padded with spaces and too often out-of-date.
+    Automated comments are a waste of screen space.
+Room for improvement: allow images in the code.
+The algorithm output can go a long way toward explaining the algorithm.

 3. Sliders and checkboxes are located by the text for the slider or checkbox, not by the name of some variable.
 The user interface is the documentation –